endoflife-date/endoflife.date/products/amazon-rds-mysql.md

 guidance, new versions of the MySQL engine become available on Amazon RDS within 5 months of their general availability by Oracle.

-Major versions (`x.y` in Amazon RDS terminology) are supported at least [until the MySQL Community Edition end of life](/mysql) and for at least 3 years after their release date on Amazon RDS.
+Major versions (`x.y` in Amazon RDS terminology) are supported [until the MySQL Community Edition end of life](/mysql), with a minimum of 3 years from their release date on Amazon RDS.
 Minor versions (`x.y.z` in Amazon RDS terminology) are supported at least for 1 year after their release date on Amazon RDS.
 Note that in some cases Amazon may deprecate specific major or minor versions sooner, such as when there are security issues.